 Our vision is to assist contractors to comply with Health and Safety requirements in order to maximise profitability and minimise loss of production time and human resources.

 We believe that we can make a difference to people’s attitudes towards health and safety and we strive to reduce the number of fatalities and disabling injuries in the workplace, most of which are preventable – especially with a sound safety management system in place.

 Interview with contractor to get information and visit to site to do physical inspection.
 Initial set of risk assessments and Fall Protection Plan if applicable.
 Amendments to safety plan if required by Contractor.

 Occupational Health & Safety File

-The File contains information required to be completed by legislation including Appointment Letters, Registers for items such as Excavation Inspections and Construction Vehicle and Plant Inspections, copy of the Regulations, training records, etc. The completed File is passed to the Client as required by legislation at the end of the project.
+The File contains information required to be completed by legislation including Appointment Letters, Registers for Excavation Inspections and Construction Vehicle and Plant Inspections, copy of the Regulations, training records, etc.

 Accident and Incident Investigation

 Safety Talks will conduct an Accident and Incident Investigation on behalf of the contractor and assist with the preparation of safe work procedures, method statements and risk assessments to avoid reoccurrence.

 Full or part time safety officers, according to the client’s requirements and in Terms of Reg.
 (8) of the Construction Regulations.